MARKET TRENDS

 What is a custom home?

-As we will soon see, a custom home is a decidedly different product and experience.
+As we will soon see, a custom home is a very specific endeavor.

-As an example, a custom home is sometimes confused with a production home, where a specific home site and design has already been built by a large real estate developer, with light finishes to be determined by the end user upon purchase.
+As an example, a custom home is sometimes confused with a “new construction” homes.
+However, such new construction homes are often production homes, where a specific home site and home design has already been built by a real estate developer — with light finishes to be determined by the end user upon purchase.

 Such production homes can be nice and — in theory — possess virtually every ideal and aspiration behind that of a true custom home.
-However, production homes are typically homogenous in design — and in spirit — as they feature common building materials, appliances, and building styles which are selected based on a business model created by the real estate developer.
+However, production homes are typically homogenous in design — and in spirit — as they often feature lower quality building materials, builder-grade appliances, and design elements which are selected based on a business model rather than a singular creative vision.

-Further, production homes are often built in the context of a Home Owners Association (HOA) and come with various restrictive covenants and bylaws the home owner must adhere to before, during, and after the home has been built.
+Further, production homes are often built in the context of a Home Owners Association (HOA) and come with various restrictive covenants and bylaws the end user must adhere to before, during, and after the home has been built.

 For someone who aspires to build a true custom home, one benefit is the freedom to make decisions around details both big and small.
 And with production homes, those benefits are often compromised in favor of the priorities of the real estate developer’s economies of scale and her pro forma.

-Another common point of confusion among those considering a custom home is that of the spec home, which is a type of new construction home.
+Another common point of confusion among those considering a custom home is that of the spec home, which is another type of new construction home.

-A spec home is often created by a custom home builder or real estate developer based on the perceived tastes of an end user persona — a customer who has not necessarily contracted a residential architect or custom home builder to create the home for themselves, but is likely in the marketplace for a certain type of home based on the builder or developers knowledge of the local market area and buyer demographics.
+A spec home is often created by a custom home builder or real estate developer based on the perceived tastes of an end user persona — a customer who has not necessarily contracted a residential architect or custom home builder to create the home for themselves, but is likely in the marketplace for a certain type of home in a specific location based on the builder or developer’s knowledge of the local market area and buyer demographics.

 In short, various types of “new” homes such as production homes and spec homes are not to be confused with a true custom home, primarily because there is less control, less decision making, and less opportunity to imbue your specific tastes and desires into the end product.